Published on Jun 26, 2019 and last reviewed on Oct 03, 2022 - 5 min read

-This method was used to help pilots fall asleep in 2 minutes or less.
+This method was used to help pilots fall asleep in two minutes or less.
 It might take some time to master, but it was found to be effective.
 The steps involved are:

-Relax your face, muscles in the mouth, legs, thigh, and calves, and let your hands drop to the side to release tension from your shoulders.
+Individuals should relax their face, muscles in the mouth, legs, thighs, and calves, and let their hands drop to the side to release tension from their shoulders.

-Relax your chest by exhaling and clear your mind by imaging something peaceful for 10 seconds.
+They should try relaxing their chest by exhaling and clearing their mind by imagining something peaceful for ten seconds.

-If you are still not relaxed, repeat the words “Don’t think” for 10 seconds.
+If they are still not relaxed, repeat the words "do not think" for ten seconds.
 You should fall asleep.

-This is a breathing method that helps you relax, which you can also use when you are anxious or stressed.
+This breathing method helps an individual to relax, which can also be used when an individual is anxious or stressed.
 The steps are:

-Then, while mentally counting till four, close your mouth and inhale through the nose.
+Then, while mentally counting to four, close the mouth and inhale through the nose.